MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Conclusion

 \section{Conclusion}

-To conclude, the van der Waals homostructure consisting of a bulk core and several flakes of monolayer thickness on its surface was fabricated and investigated.
-This architecture, consisting of elements with different structures of electronic bands, leads to specific luminescence spectrum: the broad emission band of the bulk core is cut off by the absorption peaks of strong exciton resonances in monolayers.
+To conclude, the van der Waals homostructure consisting of a bulk core and a few detached monolayers on its surface was fabricated and investigated.
+This architecture, consisting of elements with different structures of electronic bands, leads to specific luminescence spectrum: the broad emission band of the bulk core is cut off by the absorption peaks of strong exciton resonances in the surface monolayers.
 We have studied the optical transmission of MoS$_2$ vdW structures and revealed their polarization anisotropy leading to polarization conversion.
 The effect consists of two contributions: (i) background anisotropy due to linear birefringence of the bulk crystal and the fluctuations of the $c$-axis direction and (ii) longitudinal-transverse splitting of the exciton energies due to their localization by the structural defects on the sample surface.
 The bulk contribution leads up to 15\% linear-to-circular polarization conversion per micron of sample thickness.
 The exction contribution is one order of magnitude smaller and its angular dependence is consistent with the direction of linear structural defects on the sample surface.